Home » What You Need to Know About Hiking Pikes Peak

 Stopping at Barr Camp

-Barr Camp is open year-round and makes an excellent halfway point for Pikes Peak hikers to stop and rest, be it an overnight stay or a simple picnic.
-If you reserve your overnight ahead of time, you can even get breakfast and dinner (dinner service is limited to certain nights; dry meals are available for purchase when dinner is not available).
-There are hostel-style cabins, lean-tos and tent camping available at Barr Camp and we’re going to stress again how critical it is that you make reservations.
+Barr Camp is open year-round and makes an excellent halfway point for Pikes Peak hikers to stop and rest.
+If you reserve your overnight ahead of time, you can even get breakfast and dinner.
+Dinner service is limited to certain nights, but dry meals are available for purchase when dinner is not available.
+There are hostel-style cabins, lean-tos and tent camping available.
+Be sure you plan ahead and make reservations.
 Other things to note on Barr Camp:

-• There is no heat, so bring a sleeping bag, especially during colder months
+• There is no heat, so bring a sleeping bag.

 You can learn more about the accommodations at Barr Camp here.